kaiyi27/tp/docs/UserGuide.md

 With InsuraConnect, you can swiftly access client information, manage policies, track meetings, and stay organized in a competitive landscape.
 Our goal is to transform your workflow into an efficient model of productivity.

+This user guide is crafted to provide installation process, clear explanations for each command, step-by-step instructions, insightful examples and troubleshooting recommendations to ensure you harness the full potential of InsuraConnect.
+In addition, the quick start guide provides an end-to-end setup process to get started.

 ## Target Users

 InsuraConnect is designed for insurance agents who desire the efficacy of CLI without relinquishing GUI advantages.
 It's an essential tool for those who manage a **broad client base, track multiple insurance policies, organise meetings**, and value the efficiency of their time and resources.